cloudsrest/app-engine-challenge/readme.md

 #### Configurations

-Open the `application.properties` file and set your own configurations.
+Open the `application.properties` file and set your own configurations. (currently your local database name is set to `challengedb` by default)

 #### Prerequisites